Pipeline Snapshots

 Using the CLI

-You can create a snapshot using the ZenML CLI:
+You can create a snapshot using the ZenML CLI, by passing the source path of your pipeline:

 Using the Dashboard